AI for Frontend Engineers: Workflows, Tools, and Best Practices

 - Navigating unfamiliar component trees and understanding existing UI systems faster

-What it does not replace is architectural judgment, UX decisions, or the engineering review that confirms output is actually correct for the system it will live in.
+What it does not replace is architectural judgment, UX decisions, or the engineering review that confirms output is correct for the system it will live in.
+For a broader look at how AI is reshaping developer workflows, the **guide to vibe coding and AI-assisted development** covers the shift across the full development process.

 Generating UI from Intent

 Building UI manually is slow by nature.
-A developer translating a design into code must make dozens of micro-decisions per component before writing a single line of business logic.
-Spacing, states, responsiveness, accessibility attributes, and conditional rendering logic all demand attention upfront.
+Before writing a single line of business logic, a developer translating a design into code must make dozens of micro-decisions per component: spacing, states, responsiveness, accessibility attributes, and conditional rendering logic all demand attention upfront.

 A button alone is not just a <button>.
 It needs: